larryhastings/big/README.md

 chunk of work, I make a new release to make a dinky tweak to it.

+* Retooled `Log`, resulting in observable behavior changes and breaking API changes.
+Sorry, but this is really for the best!
+The already awesome `Log` is even super-better-er now!

+   * The `Log` that shipped in 0.13 had a somewhat annoying behavior that I didn't notice: if you created a `Log` object, but never logged any text, it would still print the "start banner" and "end banner".
+This is fixed, but pulling on this thread unraveled a lot of the sweater, as the expression goes, resulting in all this rewriting.
+   * In 0.13, if you called `Log.write` with an empty string, the call was ignored; nothing was sent to the log, and the destinations were not called.
+But if you called `Log.print` in such a way that the resulting formatted text was empty, it would still send a `log` event to the destinations.
+In 0.13.1, this is changed; `Log.print` calls that produce an empty string for their formatted text are ignored.
+In fact, any internally generated log message that produces an empty string for its formatted text is ignored.
+   * In 0.13, you could suppress the "start banner" and "end banner" by setting their respective format to `None` in the `formats` dict passed in to the `Log` constructor.
+In 0.13.1, this has been extended to `Log.enter` and `Log.exit`; you can suppress their banners by setting their format to `None`.
+   * Redesigned the API and semantics around the `formats` dict.
+The result is so good, you'll want to use it in your own code, outside of the `Log` object!
+Which is why it now lives outside `Log` as the brilliant new `big.template.Formatter` class.

+* Breaking changes to the `Log.Destination` API:

+   * The `start`, `end`, `enter`, and `exit` methods no longer take the `formatted` parameter.
+This parameter conveyed the formatted "banner" associated with the message (e.g.
+     `start` took a `formatted` parameter containing the "start banner" formatted text).
+     In 0.13.1, the "banner" is now sent separately, as its own `log` call.
+       * `start` is followed immediately by a `log` call using the `start` format.
+       * `enter` is followed immediately by a `log` call using the `enter` format.
+       * `exit` is immediately preceded by a `log` call using the `exit` format.
+       * `end` is immediately preceded by a `log` call using the `end` format, optionally followed by a `flush`.
+   * As per the previously describe change for `Log.print`, any `log` call where the `formatted` parameter would be an empty string is discarded.
+So if the

+* As alluded to earlier, added `Formatter` to *big.template*.
+  This has a different approach to text formatting, and includes a sophisticated approach to horizontal alignment.

 * Retooled `Log` behavior around "start" and "end".
 Bad news: this is a breaking change.
 (Good news: it probably won't affect anybody, I doubt anyone has started writing their